chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 # 👋<!--fit-->

 <!--
 Hello!
-Imagine a thing with human faces, what a treat.
+Imagine a thing with human faces, what a treat, I get to stand not worry about being on mute, use my clicker and everything!

-My name is Chris, and I've been trying to use Kubernetes since 0.4 and I'm a masochist, clearly.
+My name is Chris, and I've been trying, with some success to use Kubernetes since 0.4 and I've got opinions on it, so strap in.

-I'm Solution Architect at Appvia, instructor at LearnK8s, and tinkerer of open source including maintaining some high profile open source projects.
+I'm Solution Architect at Appvia, instructor at LearnK8s, and tinkerer of open source including maintaining some high profile projects in the home automation space.

-I'm often told I talk too fast when doing these, please shout at me if this happens, and jump in with questions though there will hopefully be time at the end if I don't get covered in rotten tomatoes and booed off.
+I'm often told I talk too fast when doing these, please shout at me when this happens, and jump in with questions though there will hopefully be time at the end.
 -->

 ---